 The use of broadcast emails to contact fellow parents about sensitive issues involving school policy, teachers, staff, or students is inappropriate and may be grounds for probation.

 Note: Meadow Montessori’s Board of Directors is NOT charged with the oversight of day-to-day school management.
-When faced with questions regarding such issues, Board members will simply pass those concerns on to the Head of School, as is “best practice” for Trustees of independent schools.
+When faced with questions regarding such issues, Board members will simply pass those concerns on to the Executive Director & Principal, as is “best practice” for trustees of independent schools.

 We are very proud of our School community.
 We do ask that parents observe the following as good decorum: